kai824/tp/docs/UserGuide.md

 *  Entries without the specified attribute will be placed at the back while preserving their internal order prior to the command.
 * `ATTRIBUTE_NAME` is matched case-insensitively.
 For instance, a command `sort a/graduation year` can sort all entries that have an attribute with name `Graduation Year`.
-* The input names and values are tolerant of typos – the app automatically corrects them.
+* Attribute names are tolerant of typos.
+If no attribute with the specified attribute name is found due to a minor typo, the app corrects it.
 * There is no option to specify sorting in reverse order.

 Example: